benjaminbellman/benjaminbellman/README.md

 👋••🧑‍#💻🇫🇷🇺🇸—🎓—🔧📊—🤖—💰—📈—⚙️—🛠️🚀⚽—💍—📦—🎵—🎉💒—🇫🇷🇺🇸🌍⚽—🎮é🎶—ééç🏋️🔥—📬 Hey there, I'm Ben! 👋

-**Director of Revenue Operations** @ [Authorium](https://www.authorium.com) | Scaling Gov-Tech SaaS | AI Workflow Enthusiast
+**Sr. RevOps Analyst** @ [Afresh](https://www.afresh.com) 🥦 | AI for Fresh Food Supply Chains | Fighting Food Waste with Data

 ---

 ### 🧑‍💻 About Me

 I'm a French-American 🇫🇷🇺🇸 operations leader based in **San Francisco** with 8+ years of experience scaling startups across data, product, and revenue operations.

-Currently at **Authorium**, a gov-tech SaaS startup where I lead RevOps and helped drive **482% growth** over three years — earning a spot on the **2025 Inc. 5000** (#882 nationally).
+Currently at **Afresh**, an AI platform that helps grocers run smarter fresh departments — cutting shrink, eliminating stockouts, and reducing food waste at scale.
+The platform already powers **12,500+ departments** across Albertsons, WinCo, Fresh Thyme, Stater Bros., Cub Foods, and more — driving **~25% shrink reduction** and **80% fewer stockouts** while helping retailers move toward a more sustainable food system. 🌱

+I'm on the RevOps team, focused on GTM analytics, pipeline infrastructure, and turning messy data into decisions that help the business scale.

 🎓 McGill University — B.Sc. in Environmental Science & Economics

-Previously: data science consulting, product management, business ops at an AI R&D lab, and early-stage fintech.
+Previously: **Director of Revenue Operations at Authorium**, where I helped drive **482% growth** over three years — earning a spot on the **2025 Inc. 5000** (#882 nationally).
+Before that: data science consulting, product management, business ops at an AI R&D lab, and early-stage fintech.

 ---